 In addition, Alfonso Bonilla Aragón airport operates as an alternate airport to Bogotá’s El Dorado Airport.

-We previously provided airport guides for four airports in Colombia.
+We have provided guides for several of other airports in Colombia.
 And several Medellin Guru readers asked us to provide a guide to the Cali airport – Alfonso Bonilla Aragón International Airport – since Cali is slowly becoming a more popular tourist location.
 So, this article is our Cali airport guide.

 Note the above photo is inside Alfonso Bonilla Aragón International Airport in Palmira.